carlcs/craft-checkboxfield/readme.md

 ## Field Type Settings

 Uncheck "Show field name and instructions" to hide the field's name and it's instructions.
-This also removes the top margin, to make multiple Checkbox fields look exactly like Craft's default Checkboxes field with mutliple options.
+This also removes the top margin, to make multiple Checkbox fields look like Craft's default Checkboxes field with multiple options.

   [1]: https://craftcms.com/docs/checkboxes-fields